The Painter and the Thief: Background

-In an interview quoted in The Guardian, director Benjamin Ree stated “The questions I would like to explore here are: what do humans do in order to be seen and appreciated?
+In an interview quoted in The Guardian, director Benjamin Ree stated, “The questions I would like to explore here are: what do humans do in order to be seen and appreciated?
 And what it takes of us to help and see others.”

-The idea for the film came when Norwegian film-maker Benjamin Ree read news reports about the robbery of two large oil paintings from Oslo’s Galleri Nobe, in 2015.
-He contacted the artist, Barbora Kysilkova, a Czech now living in Norway, and began documenting her reaction to the theft of her art-work, two paintings entitled Chloe & Emma and Swan Song.
+The idea for the film came when Norwegian filmmaker Benjamin Ree read news reports about the robbery of two large oil paintings from Oslo’s Galleri Nobe, in 2015.
+He contacted the artist, Barbora Kysilkova, a Czech now living in Norway, and began documenting her reaction to the theft of her artwork, two paintings entitled Chloe & Emma and Swan Song.
 It took a while to convince Karl-Bertil Nordland to participate, and Ree began filming both of them together on the fourth time they met.

 The film started as a short documentary with the filmmakers not knowing what would happen, where the story would go.
 It was decided to make it a feature film after seeing Nordland's moving first reaction to his portrait by Kysilkova.
 It was filmed from 2016 to 2019.

-The archival footage in the documentary was mostly contributed by a friend of Kysilkova, who had been filming the artist from 2014, including stills and video from the making of the two paintings later stolen.
+The archival footage in the documentary was mostly contributed by a friend of Kysilkova, who had been filming the artist since 2014, including stills and video from the making of the two paintings later stolen.
 The friend was also at the exhibition, and she participated in the trial.
 The featured courtroom proceedings are genuine; Kysilkova, unfamiliar with the Norwegian language, had taken a hidden audio recorder to obtain a copy of the trial for translation afterwards.
-Inadvertently left running, the tape had also captured Kysilkova and Nordland's first meeting - seeking to redress the loss felt from her work being stolen, and “a sort of obligation to continue the story”, the artist had approached the accused during a break to suggest that he should be a subject for her future painting.
+Inadvertently left running, the tape had also captured Kysilkova and Nordland's first meeting — seeking to redress the loss felt from her work being stolen, and “a sort of obligation to continue the story”, the artist had approached the accused during a break to suggest that he be a subject for her future painting.
 Kysilkova was also intrigued as to why anyone would steal her relatively unknown work, and Nordland's answer of “Because they were beautiful” piqued her curiosity.
 The film also uses the actual CCTV footage of the robbery, which was the main evidence in the trial.